stephenh/tessell/docs/viewgeneration.md

 `HasXxx` vs. `IsXxx`
 ====================

-One source of cruft are GWT's `HasXxx` interfaces.
+One source of cruft are GWT's `HasXxx` interfaces (typically called "characteristic interfaces" as each defines a very small, specific characteristic that may apply to several different widgets).

 It is tedious to add a brand new `Display` interface method plus `ClientView` implementation method for each `HasXxx` interface (`HasValue`, `HasAllKeyHandlers`, `HasStyle`, etc.) the presenter requires when they all come from the same widget.

 The `HasXxx` interfaces are just a band-aid around the GWT widgets not having their own mockable interfaces--a better solution is to just add widget-specific interfaces and be done with it.